AlexCouch/kbit/README.md

             this code 0x21
         }
-        //Create an expectation for the `input application` expect("test_expect"){
+        //Create an expectation for the `input application` expect{
-            createOpcode{
+            this name "test_expect"
+            this describe "This is an example of an enum expectation, where one of many provided opcodes or chunks must be used by the `input app`" createOpcode{
                 this name "another_example_opcode"
-                this describe "This is an example of an enum expectation, where one of many provided opcodes or chunks must be used by the `input app`" this code 0x22
+                this describe "This is another example opcode" this code 0x22
             }
             createOpcode{